 Any sensible person will leave the decision on guilt or innocence to the jury.
 The only aspect of Mr Bain's recent trial that I mention here is an amusing example of a fallacy.
 A defence expert had given evidence about the death of David Bain's father, Robin Bain, who had died from a rifle shot to the left temple.
 Robin Bain was right-handed.
 The witness had said that this was not inconsistent with suicide.
 In cross-examination (according to the news media) the prosecutor had asserted that, as only about 3% of right-handed people who commit suicide by gunshot shoot themselves in the left temple, it was most unlikely that Robin Bain had committed suicide.

-This error of logic is sometimes called the prosecutor's fallacy.
+This error of logic is sometimes called the prosecutor’s fallacy.
 But anyone can make it.
 It is a transposition of the conditional.
-The probability of suicide, given a wound to the left temple, is not the same as the probability of a wound to the left temple, given suicide.
-The former is about wounds to the left temple, and the latter is about suicides.
+The probability of a left temple wound if this were a suicide (apparently, about 3% or 0.03) is not the same as the probability of this being a suicide given the left temple wound.
+The former is about suicides, the latter is about left temple wounds.

 According to reports, the judge started summing up the case by saying that the question was, "Was it Robin or was it David?"